Magic rebound after losing lead to beat Knicks

 Michael Carter-Williams' 3-pointer gave Orlando its biggest lead at 70-57 with 2:49 remaining in the third quarter before New York answered with a 15-2 run to forge a tie early in the fourth.
 Kevin Knox made two jumpers and Bobby Portis connected from beyond the arc to highlight the surge.
 Portis sank another 3-pointer to stake the Knicks to an 80-79 advantage with 8:06 left in the fourth quarter, but Orlando answered as Vucevic made a pull-up jumper before his kickout pass found Gordon for a 3-pointer.

 Gordon wasn't done, as he sank a 3-pointer and added another jumper to push Orlando's lead to 91-82 with 2:22 left.
-Frank Ntilikina capped New York's 9-0 run to conclude the first quarter with a pull-up jumper with 17.8 seconds remaining before splitting Markelle Fultz and Gordon near half court and draining a 3-pointer at the buzzer to give the Knicks a 25-22 lead.
+Frank Ntilikina hit a pull-up jumper with 17.8 seconds remaining in the first quarter, before splitting Markelle Fultz and Gordon near half court and draining a 3-pointer at the buzzer to give the Knicks a 25-22 lead at the end of the period.

 Mitchell Robinson sank two free throws midway into the second quarter to push the Knicks' advantage to 33-27 and made a driving layup with 9.7 seconds left to stake New York to a 44-42 lead at halftime.
 Orlando scored the first 11 points of the third quarter to seize a 53-44 lead, with D.J.
 Augustin draining a 3-pointer and sinking a floating jumper to highlight the surge.
 Vucevic then sandwiched layups around a 3-pointer and Fournier connected from beyond the arc to push the Magic's lead to 63-51.